benhall-7/Sm4shAIEditor/README.md

 # Sm4shAIEditor

-Open and edit attack_data, param, and script files for Smash 4's AI
+Plan: Open and edit attack_data, param, and script files for Smash 4's AI

-Current status: non-functional
+Current status: Can open ai directories.
+Can read (not write) attack_data.bin files